21 Best Things to Do in Bologna, Italy’s Foodie CityItaly

 Small and quiet, Piazza Santo Stefano is located just a short walk away from Bologna’s leaning towers–and if you’re looking for a pretty spot to admire Bologna’s porticoes or simply somewhere to relax with a cup of coffee, this piazza is a great option.

 Try your hand at a cooking class.

 Bologna is known for some absolutely incredible food, and what better way to learn how to take the flavors of tagliatelle al ragu, tortellini en brodo, and more home with you finish working your way through all the things to do in Bologna than to make them yourself in a cooking class?

-This cooking class is well reviewed and takes place in the home of a local family!
+This cooking class takes place in the home of a local family!

 Climb to the Sanctuary of the Madonna di San Luca.